French Furnished Lettings

 All France-based commercial activities, furnished lettings included, must be registered online via the “Guichet Unique” Créer votre entreprise sur le Guichet unique | INPI.fr and be assigned a business registration number known as SIRET.

 Finally, landlords may wish to register their property as a “meublé de tourisme classé” (“MTC”) with Atout France.
-This entails the following steps and Local estate agents can sometimes assist with these formalities:
+This entails the following formalities which may sometimes be handled by local estate agents:

 Types of Furnished Rentals